davidzambrano/playwright-playground/README.md

 # Playwright Python Test Framework

-A sync Playwright + pytest UI automation framework using Page Object Model, targeting a self-hosted clone of "the-internet" on Render.
+A Playwright + pytest UI automation framework using Page Object Model, targeting a self-hosted clone of "the-internet" on Render.

 ## Project Structure